GMT 0

 The deep-lying playmaker is responsible for breaking up the attack and shielding the defense

 Their excellent vision helps them see potential passes and spot the running routes of attacking players.
-However, vision and creativity alone are not enough… Players in this position need to be able to make quick decisions, have refined passing techniques and a wide passing range.
+However, vision and creativity alone are not enough.
+Players in this position need to make quick decisions and have refined passing techniques and a wide passing range.

-Deep passes, lateral passes and timely decisions are the key elements of a top playmaking midfielder.
+Deep passes, lateral passes, and timely decisions are the key elements of a top playmaking midfielder.
 Take Andrea Pirlo, for example, who is recognized as one of the best players to ever play this role.
-Some other modern players such as Toni Kroos, Marco Veratti and Rodri have also proven their proficiency in controlling the match from this position.
+Some other modern players such as Toni Kroos, Marco Verratti, and Rodri have also proven their proficiency in controlling the match from this position.

 5. Winger

-Which is the hardest position in soccer?
-In terms of individual roles, there is no position in football more difficult for a winger.
+What is the hardest position in soccer?
+In terms of individual roles, there is no position in football more difficult than that of a winger.
 Players in this position often face challenging 1v1 situations against solid defenders.
-Not only do they need to overcome their opponents with skill and speed, they also have to be able to execute accurate crosses and dangerous passes in the penalty area.
+Not only do they need to overcome their opponents with skill and speed, but they also have to execute accurate crosses and dangerous passes in the penalty area.

 Winger is a difficult position to play in football